UPDATE 06-13-2025

 Worst-case scenario – if one of the birds falters…ADC

 NOAA is prepared for the worst-case scenario, with a software patch called Autonomous Decommissioning Control or ADC.
-Let’s hope the new and improved ADC software patch added to all three birds will not be necessary!
+This is the current working decommissioning plan.

 How does ADC work?